Riverway Island/Kent Square/Aspinwall/Francis St/Netherlands: a new infill for Longwood

 An infill closes that gap significantly:

 I went through and measured Google's estimated walking time to the main entrances of various Longwood hospitals, from the extant Longwood, Longwood Medical Area, and Brigham Circle stations.
-As we can see, Brigham and Children's are much easier to access from the E, and the western campus of Beth Israel, plus the nearby Yawkey and Joslin Centers, aren't particularly easily accessed from any line.
+As we can see, Brigham and Children's are much easier to access from the E; the western campus of Beth Israel, plus the nearby Yawkey and Joslin Centers, aren't particularly easily accessed from any line.

 Adding in an infill at Netherlands Road fills that gap: